Revolutionary America, Asia Alone: Navigating the new global order as US foreign policy evolves

 Asians who think so may be influenced by criticisms against Trump – often from within the US about policy and personality.
 Another influence is the belief that the US is the past and that the rise of Asia, and especially China, is inevitable.

 Singapore’s own Bilahari Kausikan recently warned against making decisions based on “the myth of the Asian century”.
-While we hope our region prospers, there will be bumps along the path, such as the 1997-1998 Asian crisis, as well as potential security flashpoints.
+While we hope our region prospers, there will be bumps along the path, such as the 1997 to 1998 Asian crisis, as well as potential security flashpoints.

 Consider the current tensions between China and Japan.
 This is not an aberration, but the latest manifestation of long-running differences between the region’s two largest economies.
 Note also the border and trade disputes that India has with China.
 Add issues over Taiwan and contested claims in the South China Sea.